 Wrapping Up: Transforming the Chatbot Experience

-We anticipate future Chatbots, equipped with this advanced intent recognition capability and empowered by user feedback via repetitive assessments and training, will exceed 95% accuracy.
+We anticipate that future Chatbots, equipped with this advanced intent recognition capability and empowered by user feedback via repetitive assessments and training, will exceed 95% accuracy.